 Frigga and I have finished our first project together!
 (I have used her before, but it was for making a muslin of the wedding dress of doom- to be blogged at a later date).
 It ain’t much, but it will be wonderful during my belated honeymoon trip to Europe!
 And the simplest projects can be great because they’re practically instant gratification.

 I used this tutorial for it which goes way more in depth on construction, but I’ll show you some of the process.
 After toting my fairly new DSLR camera (which I am OBSESSED WITH) around to some events, I realized the strap it came with, although nice and sturdy, is slightly uncomfortable against my bare skin.
 It has a tacky fabric on one side so it stays put on your neck, which causes lots of sweating and red marks on my fair skin.
 First world problems, I know.

 I chose some M’Liss quilting cotton scrap fabric from a shirt I made over a year ago, which will show up in a future TBT post.
 I love the Asian inspired print and the beautiful teal color.
-My husband, DD (shall we call him Double-D?
-Haha!), was ecstatic that he’ll look so macho when he’s having a turn with my camera.
+My husband, DD, was ecstatic that he’ll look so macho when he’s having a turn with my camera.
 Whatever, my camera, my project, my choice!